Which channel is Thursday Night Football on tonight? How to watch - ExBulletin

 Thursday night football announcers

-Al Michaels and Kirk Herbstreit will call the game from the MetLife Stadium booth, and Kaylee Hartung will report from the sidelines.
+Al Michaels and Kirk Herbstreit will call the game from the M&T Bank Stadium booth, and Kaylee Hartung will report from the sidelines.

 Who will win Thursday night football?

-The Jets are a two-point home favorite over the Texans NFL Week 9 Odds for the game, courtesy of BetMGM Sportsbook.
-The New York Jets are at -130, while Houston is at +110.
-The over/under is set at 42 points.
+The Ravens are a 6-point road favorite over the Bengals NFL Week 10 Odds for the game, courtesy of BetMGM Sportsbook.
+Baltimore is at -275 on the moneyline, while Cincinnati is at +220.
+The over/under is set at 53 points.

-Bill Speros writes: “Happy Halloween.
-The Jets have been waiting for the Big Pumpkin since 1969.
-It's not coming this year either.
-Who needs Michael Myers when you've got Woody Johnson?
-Owner Johnson gave coach Robert Saleh a bag full of Rocks 3 weeks ago .Aaron Rodgers was scared all season.
-He looked like an extra from the “Walking Dead” during a loss on Sunday at New England Texans gave a different brand of candy corn this season 3-4-1 ATS Maybe the Jets can putting on the scariest costume of them all and emerging as a fully functional franchise.
-More likely, it will be another “Nightmare at MetLife” as the house of horrors that is the Jets franchise continues its freefall in 2024.”

-The site's formula predicts the Texans to win the NFL Week 9 matchup against the Jets.
+The site's formula predicts the Ravens will win the NFL Week 10 matchup against the Bengals.

-ESPN: Texans have a 50.7% chance of beating Jets on Thursday Night Football
+ESPN: Ravens have a 70.1% chance of beating the Bengals on Thursday Night Football

-The site gives the Jets a 48.9% chance of winning the NFL Week 9 matchup, with a 0.4% chance of a tie.
+The site gives the Bengals a 29.6% chance of winning the NFL Week 10 game, with a 0.3% chance of a tie.

-It reads: “After extensive simulations, our model gives the Texans a 42% chance of winning, while the Jets have a 58% chance of winning.”
+It reads: “After extensive simulations, our model gives the Bengals a 42% chance of winning, while the Ravens have a 58% chance of winning.”

 Bret Bloomquist can be reached at [email protected]; @Bretbloomquist on X.